 (Central America, Southern Mexico, West Indies)

 Heartwood varies from a light orangish brown to a darker reddish brown, sometimes with contrasting darker grayish brown streaks.
 Color tends darken upon exposure to light.
 Sapwood is a light grayish yellow, clearly demarcated from the heartwood.
 Grain typically has a course texture.
-Jatoba is exceptionally stiff, strong, and hard.
+Jatoba is exceptionally stiff, strong, and hard, but often lacks character and is better looking when paired with a dark accent wood.

 (Central and Tropical West Africa)